Women in the Bible: Mary, mother of Jesus

 In all three synoptic gospels, Mark, Matthew and Luke, Mary and Jesus' brothers are disowned by Jesus.
 The Matthew version has it as "Then one said unto him, Behold, thy mother and thy brethren stand without, desiring to speak with thee.
 But he answered and said unto him that told him, Who is my mother? and who are my brethren?
 And he stretched forth his hand toward his disciples, and said, Behold my mother and my brethren!
 For whosoever shall do the will of my Father which is in heaven, the same is my brother, and sister, and mother."
 In Luke the repudiation is even stronger, there Jesus says his disciples have to hate their mothers.
 "If any man come to me, and hate not his father, and mother, and wife, and children, and brethren, and sisters, yea, and his own life also, he cannot be my disciple."

-The Gospel of John never identifies her by name, referring instead to "the mother of Jesus."
+The Gospel of John never identifies her by name, referring instead to "the mother of Jesus".
 Mary appears twice in John, once at the beginning of the Gospel, and once near its end.
 The first is the wedding feast at Cana where the wine runs out.
 Mary tells Jesus, and his response is "Woman, what have I to do with you?
 My hour has not yet come."
 In spite of this, Mary tells the servants, "Do whatever he says."
 Jesus orders 6 stone water jars filled with water, and then directs that it be taken to the steward who describes it as the "best" wine.

 Jesus' mother appears again in John (19:25–27) at the crucifixion, where Jesus makes provision for the care of his mother in her senior years (John 19:25–27).
 Mary speaks not a word and the narrator does not describe her.

+Jesus' sisters

+According to the New Testament, Jesus had sisters.
+The name Mary has been suggested for one of them outside the Bible.